Your Privacy & Security

 Individuals can exercise their rights at any time.
 As mandates by law we will not charge a fee to process these requests, however, if your request is considered to be repetitive, wholly unfounded and/or excessive, we are entitled to charge a reasonable administration fee.

-If you require further information on your individual rights or would like to exercise any of your rights, please contact our Head of Operations:
+If you require further information on your individual rights or would like to exercise any of your rights, please contact our Compliance Manager:

 One Sure Insurance